HerberHoover/ot-harjoitustyo/dokumentaatio/vaatimusmaarittely.md

 ### Before logging in

-The user can create an username and password
+The user can create an username and password (completed)
 - unique username with min 4 length password

 The user can log in, by entering an existing username and corresponding password
-- if username or password does not match, the system will notify the user
+- if username or password does not match, the system will notify the user (completed)

 ### After logging in

 The user is able to view their personal budget list

-The user is able to add expenses and income
+The user is able to add expenses and income (completed)

 The user is able to categorize expeses

-The user is able to add accounts
+The user is able to add accounts (unsuccesful for now)

-The user is able to log out of their account
+The user is able to log out of their account (completed)

 -> Further Development Ideas
 - The user can set expenses to cycle on a specified date